The right to a doctor

 If you move to another municipality within Norway and later move back to your original municipality within three years, you may be reassigned to your original GP if you register this move in the National Population Register within 6 months.

-If you are unsure whether you are entitled to a GP, call userservice (Veiledning helsenorge.no) at +47 23 32 70 00.
+If you are unsure whether you are entitled to a GP, call the user service (Veiledning helsenorge.no) at +47 23 32 70 00.

 General Practitioner for children under the age of 16